Zhou Zhuoru

 Zhou was an alternate on the Chinese women's gymnastics team at the 2004 Summer Olympics.
 Two years later, she competed at the 2006 World Artistic Gymnastics Championships in Aarhus, Denmark, where China won the gold medal in the team event.
-Zhou contributed routines on vault and uneven bars, scoring 14.450 and 15.150, respectively.
+Zhou contributed routines in vault and uneven bars, scoring 14.450 and 15.150, respectively.
 She also participated in the all-around final, finishing 12th with a combined score of 58.575.